network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 Given this information, we recommend that a test client does not send more than `MPS` (Maximum responsiveness Probes per Second - default to 100) probes per `ID`.
+The same amount of probes should be sent on load-generating as well as on separate connections.
-The probes should be spread out equally over the duration of the interval.
-The test client should uniformly and randomly select from the active load-generating connections on which to send self probes.
+The probes should be spread out equally over the duration of the interval, with the two types of probes interleaving with each other.
+The test client
+should uniformly and randomly select from the active load-generating connections on which to send self probes.

 According to the default parameter values, the probes will consume 300 KB (or 2400Kb) of data per second, meaning